Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 ssh root@192.168.1.1

-Why this works: OpenWrt’s procd reads keystrokes from the kernel console (which is the UART) for ~2.5s after procd: - early -.
+Why this works.
+OpenWrt’s procd reads keystrokes from the kernel console (which is the UART) for about 2.5 seconds after procd: - early -.
 Pressing f flips procd into a failsafe init path that mounts only the read-only squashfs and skips /etc/init.d/*, /etc/uci-defaults/*, and the overlay.
-Failsafe typically also configures eth0 with 192.168.1.1/24 and starts a telnet listener — that’s why some guides describe a network-only failsafe path.
-With serial in hand the network access isn’t required, and we don’t exercise it here.
+Failsafe also configures eth0 with 192.168.1.1/24 and starts a telnet listener, which is why some guides describe a network-only failsafe path.
+With serial in hand, network access isn’t required, and we don’t exercise it here.

-When the OS is so broken it won’t boot at all — for example after a failed sysupgrade or a corrupted kernel — failsafe is unreachable because no kernel is running.
+When the OS is broken to the point that it will not boot, failsafe is unreachable because no kernel is running.
+(Common causes: a failed sysupgrade, a corrupted kernel, or a partition table written incorrectly.)
 The next recovery layer lives in the bootloader.
-The Mango ships with u-boot_mod, a community-maintained U-Boot fork for Ralink/MediaTek SoCs that embeds an HTTP recovery server with a browser upload form.
+The Mango ships with u-boot_mod, a community-maintained U-Boot fork for Ralink and MediaTek SoCs that embeds an HTTP recovery server with a browser upload form.

 Trigger U-Boot HTTP recovery: